agustrionopj/Astro-symposium-2023/content/travel/index.md

 <ul>
     <li>
     <h5>By Train</h5>
     <p>This is perhaps the most comfortable way of getting to Bandung from Jakarta eventhough it is not direct.
 The journey typically takes around 3 hours.
 You could reach Gambir Train Station in Jakarta from CGK by Taxi, or DAMRI Bus.
 The train ticket from Gambir Train Station to Bandung Train Station could be booked online from <a href="https://booking.kai.id/" target="_blank"> official site of Indonesia Railways Company (or PT.
-KAI) </a> or using its <a href="https://play.google.com/store/apps/details?id=com.kai.kaiticketing&hl=en" target="_blank"> official apps on Google Play Store (for Android) </a> or App Store (for iOS).
+KAI) </a> or using its <a href="https://play.google.com/store/apps/details?id=com.kai.kaiticketing&hl=en" target="_blank"> official apps on Google Play Store (for Android) </a> or <a href="https://apps.apple.com/id/app/kai-access/id901804734" target="_blank">App Store (for iOS)</a>.
 Total expenses is approximately <i class="fas fa-euro-sign"></i> 35.
     <!-- Search for "KAI Access" with the logo as shown below. <img src="/media/kaiaccess.png" width=64 height=64 style="vertical-align:middle;"> -->
     </p>
     </li>